BananaPuncher714/LethalQuantities/README.md

 ## Features
 - Provides optional(disabled by default) settings to enhance your Lethal Company experience
 - Some more control over how many enemies spawn, and on what moons
-- Change scrap values, and rarity per moon
+- Change scrap min and max values, and rarity per moon
+- Change scrap amount and value multipliers per moon
 - Works with custom levels
 - Works with custom items
 - Works with custom enemies